Core Concepts

 - Which shell setup or helper scripts are present?

-One project may intentionally use several agent classes.
+One project may intentionally use several roles.
 That is not redundancy.
 It is how you keep the agent’s world focused.
-A frontend-oriented class can carry UI tooling and plugins, while a backend-oriented class can carry server tooling and database clients, even if both point at the same workspace.
+A frontend-oriented role can carry UI tooling and plugins, while a backend-oriented role can carry server tooling and database clients, even if both point at the same workspace.
 The smaller and more relevant that environment is, the less out-of-scope context the agent has to inspect.

 Agent instances

-Section titled “Agent instances”A single agent class can have multiple running instances.
+Section titled “Agent instances”A single role can have multiple running instances.
 Each instance is a separate container with its own state.
-This lets you run the same agent type against different workspaces simultaneously.
+This lets you run the same agent type against the same workspace or against different workspaces simultaneously.

 The construct

-Agent repos extend the construct with their own tools.
-For example, an agent for Rust development would add the Rust toolchain on top of the construct.
+Role repos extend the construct with their own tools.
+For example, a role for Rust development would add the Rust toolchain on top of the construct.

 Workspaces